 The role of hearing care in hospice is very crucial.
-Hearing care includes medical care through an expert, management of pain, support to the patient emotionally as well as spiritually.
+Hearing care in hospice includes medical care through an expert, management of pain, support to the patient emotionally as well as spiritually.

-They also provide support to the patient loved ones.
-The hearing care involves the team of specialists including, patient’s primary physician, hospice physician, occupational therapist, speech therapist, spiritual counselors, nurses, home health aides, audiologists, etc.
+They also provide support to the patient’s loved ones.
+Hearing care in hospice involves the team of specialists including, the patient’s primary physician, hospice physician, occupational therapist, speech therapist, spiritual counselors, nurses, home health aides, audiologists, etc.

-Hearing care is provided to patients to make them feel comfortable as well as their loved ones.
+Hearing care in hospice is provided to patients to make them feel comfortable as well as their loved ones.
 It doesn’t mean to hasten or prolong life.

 There are two very important issues for the end of life care.
-The pain management and social, cultural and religious needs.
+Pain management and social, cultural, and religious needs.
 These two issues make communication the most essential element of hospice care.